A globally-minded, social impact fellowship for exchange alumni to turn intercultural understanding into community action.

 Is the program open right now?

-The Impact Incubator fellowship is currently accepting applications on a rolling basis.
 We are eager to hear your ideas for promoting intercultural understanding and to support you in your change-making journey!

 Want more detailed information?

 For a week-by-week split of the curriculum and more details on what to expect, click here!